ProGenNo/ProHap/README.md

 Required software: [Snakemake](https://snakemake.readthedocs.io/en/stable/) & [Conda](https://docs.conda.io/en/latest/)

 Usage:
+ 1. Clone this repository: `git clone https://github.com/ProGenNo/ProHap.git; cd ProHap/;`
- 1. Create a configuration file called `config.yaml` based on the instructions in `config_file_example`, or using https://progenno.github.io/ProHap/
+ 2. Create a configuration file called `config.yaml` based on the instructions in `config_file_example`, or using https://progenno.github.io/ProHap/
- 2. Test Snakemake with a dry-run: `snakemake -c<# provided cores> -n -q`
+ 3. Test Snakemake with a dry-run: `snakemake -c<# provided cores> -n -q`
- 3. Run the Snakemake pipeline to create your protein database: `snakemake -c<# provided cores> -p --use-conda`
+ 4. Run the Snakemake pipeline to create your protein database: `snakemake -c<# provided cores> -p --use-conda`

 ## Analyzing the peptide-spectrum matches
 Once you obtain a list of peptide-spectrum matches (PSMs), you can use a script provided in this repository \([peptides_annotate_variation.py](https://github.com/ProGenNo/ProHap/blob/main/src/analysis/peptides_annotate_variation.py)\) to map the peptides back to the respective protein haplotype / variant sequences, and map the identified variants back to their genetic origin.
 An example of the required input file (tab-separated):